 6 ounces fresh cherries, stemmed and pitted

-2 ounces Aged Wisconsin Asiago cheese, shaved
+2 ounces aged Asiago, shaved

 Midscale: Instead of Proscuitto, use bacon slices.
-For the cheese, use crumbled Wisconsin Blue.
+For the cheese, use crumbled Blue.
 Bake and serve with potato salad.